ssoudan/edisonIsThePilot/DESIGN.md

 - be able to read from GPIO (button)

 We will use an Intel Edison for this project, and can write Golang for this platform.
 We will need to find a couple of libraries to help us.
 The main reason for this choice is because we can write Golang.
 The second reason is because it is the first time I play with this platform.
-The third reason (which is the first reasonable reason) is beacuse the Linux, x86 architecture, 1GB of ram and on-board wifi plus all the IO pins make it a quite evolutive platform for the job.
+The third reason (which is the first reasonable reason) is because the Linux, x86 architecture, 1GB of ram and on-board wifi plus all the IO pins make it a quite evolutive platform for the job.
 Would be relatively easy to add mapping, remote control, AIS traffic monitoring features, or a GUI...

 Note the Edison's wifi has an [AP mode](https://software.intel.com/en-us/getting-started-with-ap-mode-for-intel-edison-board).